Understanding Financial Statements: A Guide for UAE Business Owners Who Are Not Accountants

 A business can report a healthy profit on the P&L but have zero cash in the bank.
 This happens when:

 - Customers are slow to pay (high receivables, low cash).
+Cash flow management is the discipline that keeps this from killing you.

 - You have bought significant inventory (shown as assets, not expenses).